The Wailing (2024 film): Reception

 Raquel Hernández Luján of HobbyConsolas gave the film 60 points ('acceptable'), praising "the performances, the atmosphere and the directing job" but pointing out as its main flaw the screenplay "that is not clear about where it is going... or at least how to guide the viewers to the final conclusion".

 Andrea G. Bermejo of Cinemanía rated the film 4 out of 5 stars, considering that the viewer will have a great time with this "elevated horror" reminiscent of It Follows "featuring an underlying thesis about violence against women".

 Fausto Fernández of Fotogramas rated the film 3 out of 5 stars, praising the three lead actresses' performances as the film's best while mentioning how the film has a hard time getting started and engaging the viewer as its worst.

 Desirée de Fez of El Periódico de Catalunya rated the film 4 out of 5 stars, deeming it to be unusual both in its ambition and on a structural and visual level.

 Paula Vázquez Prieto of La Nación gave the film a 'good' rating, while noticing that Calero "is less interested in providing answers than in sowing unease".

+Alex Saveliev of Film Threat gave the film a 7 out of 10 rating, considering it "a strong piece anchored by terrific acting".